Chromate and dichromate: Natural occurrence and production

+As chromate is isostructural to sulfate, sulfate and chromate minerals can form solid solutions such as hashemite, and chromate minerals are often listed alongside sulfate minerals in mineral classification schemes such as Nickel-Strunz classification.

 Toxicity

-All hexavalent chromium compounds are toxic (due to their oxidizing power) and carcinogenic (IARC Group 1), especially if airborne and inhaled where they cause lung cancer.
+Hexavalent chromium compounds can be toxic and carcinogenic (IARC Group 1).
+Inhaling particles of hexavalent chromium compounds can cause lung cancer.
 Also positive associations have been observed between exposure to chromium (VI) compounds and cancer of the nose and nasal sinuses.
 The use of chromate compounds in manufactured goods is restricted in the EU (and by market commonality the rest of the world) by EU Parliament directive on the Restriction of Hazardous Substances (RoHS) Directive (2002/95/EC).